ALL routes start and end at:

 Driving directions here.

 The route is easy to follow!
-We'll provide all riders with all of these -- your choice:
+We'll provide all riders with these -- your choice:

 • A fully marked route